ManuelElizaldi/SisyphusCorner/Writing/Technical/Reshaping my relationship AI My AI Experiment - Learning Game Development - Part 1.md

 Although I was doubtful, I decided to watch the video in spirit of learning something new or perhaps reaffirming my existing beliefs on AI.

-I recommend you watch the video, but as a summary here's the main idea: *Treat AI as a teammate, not a tool*.
+I recommend you watch the video, but let me give you the main idea:"*Treat AI as a teammate, not a tool*.
 Don't use AI, work with AI.
-Artificial Intelligence can teach you how to use itself contrary to any other technology.
+Artificial Intelligence can teach you how to use itself contrary to any other technology."

 This idea excited me because I spent most of my childhood watching Anakin Skywalker depend on R2D2 or Master Chief on Cortana, the idea of treating AI as a teammate intrigued me.

 ![[Pasted image 20250528093735.png]]
 _Figure 1.
 Still from_ _Star Wars: Episode III – Revenge of the Sith_ (Lucas, 2005).
 Lucasfilm.

 Inspired by this video and my recent read of the book [Tomorrow and Tomorrow and Tomorrow by Gabrielle Zevin](https://en.wikipedia.org/wiki/Tomorrow,_and_Tomorrow,_and_Tomorrow_(novel)) - the story of 3 game developer friends, I decided to put Jeremy Utley's idea to the test.
-I wanted to work with AI to learn Game Development.
+I wanted to work with AI to learn Game Development, a task that combines creativity and technical skills.

+But before I dive into the details of the experiment, I want to give you a little context about me.

+Gaming has always been an important part of my life, it offered comfort during moments of distress, it allowed me to stay connected to my friends when I was studying college in a different city and believe it or not, it was thanks World of Warcraft that I can speak English confidently.

+#### The above paragraph feel a little bit rushed? rough?
+#### Why is gaming art? work on this paragraph

+That's why gaming is important on a personal level, but let's face the fact, gaming is another expression of art.
+The different graphical styles and the depth of stories give us the undeniable fact that gaming is art.

+My intention for learning Game Development is to deepen my appreciation for this art form.
+As Leonardo Da Vinci once wrote: "The noblest pleasure is the joy of understanding."

-To give a little context about me and why I want to embark on this experiment: I have been programming for the last 4-5 years in a data analysis and data management context.
+Now in regards to my technical skills, I have been programming for about 4-5 years.
+Although most of my expertise comes from a data analysis and data management environment, I am confident enough on my technical skills to embark on this journey.

-When I first learned programming I did it because I had some courses in college where I had my first exposure to using computers to solve complex problems and I wanted to land a job in tech.
-Although all this learning was truly exciting, the end goal was always to land a job.

-This created certain pressures, that led me to focus on one aspect of coding.
-I knew that some day learning Game Development could be possible since I had already studied the fundamental principles of programming.
+#### should I mention something about me always wanting to learn game dev?
 -----------
 ## Body
+*could insert a small sentence to start this section*

 The video by Jeremy Utley suggested an approach where you ask for a consultation from you favorite flavor of AI, the prompt can look something like this: